-It's the People's Revolution, after decades disenfranchised from the millionaires that tax us every day.12
+It's the People's Revolution, after decades disenfranchised from the millionaires that tax us every day.

-Abbott's language choices are interesting here: not only does the pronoun 'us' place himself and his community in opposition to 'the millionaires' (presumably, 'them', a binary difference in pronouns that is repeated throughout the collection: 'How dare they all campaign as one,/ and beg us not to revolt?'), but the Leave vote is regarded as belonging to the People.13 Both of these linguistic tactics were employed by members of the Leave movement throughout the campaign, to maintain and reinforce this 'them' ('the millionaires') versus 'us' ('the People') rhetoric:
+Abbott's language choices are interesting here: not only does the pronoun 'us' place himself and his community in opposition to 'the millionaires' (presumably, 'them', a binary difference in pronouns that is repeated throughout the collection: 'How dare they all campaign as one,/ and beg us not to revolt?'), but the Leave vote is regarded as belonging to the People.
+Both of these linguistic tactics were employed by members of the Leave movement throughout the campaign, to maintain and reinforce this 'them' ('the millionaires') versus 'us' ('the People') rhetoric:

-the leader of UKIP presented the central issue as one of honest, hardworking people wresting back control from a self-serving elite in the worlds of finance and business whose path to ever greater wealth and privilege was favoured by the political establishment in Brussels [...] it is nevertheless extraordinary that certain newspapers managed to present such obvious establishment figures as [Nigel Farage, Boris Johnson, Jacob Rees-Mogg and Michael Gove] as tough little Davids with the spunk to take on the Goliaths of the banks, the multinationals and the Brussels bureaucracy.
-This was achieved in various ways, but the most basic linguistic technique employed was clever use of the word we.14
+the leader of UKIP presented the central issue as one of honest, hardworking people wresting back control from a self-serving elite in the worlds of finance and business whose path to ever greater wealth and privilege was favoured by the political establishment in Brussels [...] it is nevertheless extraordinary that certain newspapers managed to present such obvious establishment figures as [Nigel Farage, Boris Johnson, Jacob Rees-Mogg and Michael Gove] as tough little Davids with the spunk to take on the Goliaths of the banks, the multinationals and the Brussels

-11 Kristian Shaw, 'BrexLit'.
+&lt;sup>11 Kristian Shaw, 'BrexLit'.
 In Brexit and Literature: Critical and Cultural Responses, ed.
 Robert Eaglestone (Abingdon: Routledge, 2018), 16.